What is Medical Laboratory Science?

 - Develop and establish new analytical procedures.

-Where do Medical Technologists work?
+Where do Medical Laboratory Scientists work?

 While salaries are always dependent upon where you live, nationally medical technologists earn between $15.00-$20.00/hour.
 In addition, some hospitals will offer significant signing bonuses as well as increased rates for working night shifts.

-Missouri Western State University offers a Bachelor of Science in Medical Technology.
+Missouri Western State University offers a Bachelor of Science in Medical Laboratory Science.
 The degree program requires 3-years of coursework on the MWSU campus to complete your general studies requirements as well as prerequisite coursework in science and mathematics.
 In your third year you may apply for admission to one of our three clinical training sites and, following acceptance into one of our clinical affiliates you will begin your clinical training during the summer prior to your senior year.

 "Since my graduation from MWSU in 2010, I have had the privilege to work for large health systems, infectious disease laboratories, and on the cutting edge of healthcare Infection Control development as it relates to CDC and NHSN requirements and recommendations.
 The summer after graduation, I presented a research paper at the annual HAABB conference in Kansas City.
 A brand new medical technologist staring out at 75-100 colleagues from all over the Midwest.
 That was something a tired, frustrated transfer student never would’ve imagined when I crossed Western’s door.
 I’m so grateful that the Chemistry Department plugged in, invested in my future, and never gave up on me.
 It will always have a special place in my heart."
 Melody Boudreaux, '10